Awoke Genetu, Project Leader

 Dennis Wilkins and Judy Sanderman, Founders

-Upon retiring from their respective careers as a telephone drafting manager and a college mathematics professor, Dennis and Judy discovered their new passion—fighting poverty by facilitating life-changing opportunities for rural Ethiopians.
-They enjoyed extensive independent traveling, always desiring to be close to the culture which resulted in what Dennis called “National Geographic- type” adventure experiences.
-Motivated by a trip to Ethiopia in 2002, they established Project Ethiopia, which satisfied their desire to be closely connected to a culture and their vision of addressing poverty in rural Ethiopia.
-Dennis’ passion for problem-solving led him to research and design latrines for schools and families and create a method for utilizing diluted urine collected from the toilets to use as fertilizer.
-Judy’s love of statistics and data collection has verified the effectiveness of the project work.
+Upon retiring from their careers in telecommunications and education, Dennis and Judy discovered their new passion – fighting poverty by facilitating community development projects in rural Ethiopians.
+They enjoyed extensive independent traveling after retirement, always seeking opportunities to be close to the culture and communities where they visited.
+Motivated by a trip to Ethiopia in 2002, they established Project Ethiopia, which satisfied their desire to be closely connected to the culture and their vision of addressing poverty in rural Ethiopia.
+In 2018, Dennis passed away in Vancouver, B.C.
+Judy continues to serve on the board of directors.

 Board of Directors: